 OUR CLUB PROJECTS

-Kids Swing –Starting in 2011, ACRC established a golf tournament with kids, teens and adults, to raise funds for a primary beneficiary, along with college scholarships for high school seniors.
-Kids Swing has netted an average of over $23,000 per year for each of these golf tournaments.
+Kids Swing –Starting in 2011, ACRC established an annual fundraiser for a local charity as our primary beneficiary, along with college scholarships for high school seniors.
+Kids Swing has netted an average of over $23,000 per year.

-Education – ACRC awards college scholarships each year supporting vocational success, and assists high school students with funds for Rotary or school sponsored camps and educational trips.
+Education –In 2022, ACRC initiated the very first Interact Rotary club in Central Virginia for middle school students in partnership with Journey Middle School.
+Our club awards college scholarships each year supporting vocational success, and assists high school students with funds for Rotary or school sponsored camps and educational trips.
 Recently, ACRC was recognized by Piedmont Virginia Community College as a $50,000 lifetime donor.

 Annual Charitable Gifts – Auction funds are raised at the Club’s annual Holiday party, with over $4,000 distributed to local charities and projects.
 ACRC also provides holiday food and gifts to low income families.

 Community Projects – ACRC serves our community.
-Twice a year, we Adopt-a-Highway for trash pick up.
-We bell ring for the Salvation Army and join local Rotary Clubs to install benches, plant shrubs and perform other projects at McIntire Park.
+We bell ring for the Salvation Army, perform cleanup of the Rivanna River between Darden Towe and Riverview Parks, and joined other local Rotary Clubs to install benches, plant shrubs and perform other projects at McIntire Park.
+We provide volunteer and financial support to Loaves & Fishes Food Pantry helping to ensure healthy food for needy residents.

-International Projects – Working with our Rotary District, we host group study teams from other countries.
-We raise funds for Rotary’s Annual Fund, the Polio eradication program, Shelter Boxes for disaster victims, and assist teams of doctors who travel to India to surgically treat children.
+International Projects –Working with our Rotary District, we host group study teams from other countries.
+We raise funds for Rotary International’s Annual Fund, the Polio eradication program, donate to provide Shelter Boxes for disaster victims, and assist teams of doctors who travel to India to surgically treat children, participate in the Rotary International Global grant WASH to provide access to clean water and sanitation for a rural school in Guangaje, Ecuador.
+We support to the Charlottesville-Winneba foundation providing scholarships for education projects in Ghana.

 Virginia to Africa – Working with local Rotary Clubs and UVA Engineering, the team is involved in clean water and sanitation projects in Africa that are led by Rotarians and University of Virginia representatives.